ie3-institute/simonaAPI/docs/readthedocs/createextsims.md

 ## Project with multiple external simulations
 Your project could contain multiple external simulations by creating multiple implementations of the `ExtLinkInterface` and adding them to the service file.
 When doing this SIMONA will give you a warning.

-Each asset in SIMONA can only receive external data from **one** external simulation.
+**Also**, each asset in SIMONA can only receive external data from **one** external simulation.
 If two external simulations are set up to provide data to the same asset, SIMONA will exit with an exception.
 Therefore, it is encouraged to create an own project for each external simulation.